nixwiz/sensu-go-pushover-handler/README.md

   sensu-pushover-handler [flags]

 Flags:
-  -h, --help                     help for sensu-pushover-handler -b, --messageBody string       The message body, in token substitution format (default "{{.Check.Output}}") -m, --messageTitle string      The message title, in token substitution format (default "{{.Entity.Name}}/{{.Check.Name}}") -t, --pushoverToken string     The Pushover API token, if not in env PUSHOVER_TOKEN -u, --pushoverUserKey string   The Pushover User Key, if not in env PUSHOVER_USERKEY
+  -C, --criticalPriority int8    The priority for Critical status messages (default 1) -h, --help                     help for sensu-pushover-handler -b, --messageBody string       The message body, in token substitution format (default "{{.Check.Output}}") -m, --messageTitle string      The message title, in token substitution format (default "{{.Entity.Name}}/{{.Check.Name}}") -O, --okPriority int8          The priority for OK status messages (default 0) -t, --pushoverToken string     The Pushover API token, if not in env PUSHOVER_TOKEN -u, --pushoverUserKey string   The Pushover User Key, if not in env PUSHOVER_USERKEY -U, --unknownPriority int8     The priority for Unknown status messages (default 1) -W, --warningPriority int8     The priority for Warning status messages (default 0)
 ```

 #### Use of tokens